 Abraham failed God miserably at times.
-He took Hagar his wife’s handmaiden sexually because he did not believe God was going to give him a son through Sarah his wife.
+He took Hagar, his wife’s handmaiden, sexually because he did not believe God would give him a son through Sarah, his wife.
 This resulted in the birth of the first Arab (Ishmael).
 He lied that Sarah was his sister (Ge 12:19; 20:2).
-In these cases his works did not verify his faith in the eyes of men.
+In these cases, his works did not verify his faith in the eyes of men.

 Good works are the proof of faith – not the path to salvation.

 There is nothing in James 2:14-26 about lordship salvation.
 However, this passage expresses the need for a faith that expresses itself in practical manifestation.
-Genuine faith will produce certain good effect.
-There is a true and a false faith; a true faith will show itself in good works.
+Genuine faith will produce a certain good effect.
+There is true and false faith; a true faith will show itself in good works.

 Our moral bankruptcy before God demands that God justify us by faith.
 When God justifies us, we possess an unqualified acceptance before God.
 This is a transaction by God seen by God alone.